Akmeena4u/CS-Fundamentals-for-placements/006_Software Engineering/SET2_ Phases of Software Engineering.md

 ---

-### What is regression testing, and why is it important?
-How do you typically approach regression testing, and what are some common challenges you might face?
+### What is regression testing and why is it important?

 **Answer:**